Pedro Prado: Writer

 He began writing poetry with “Flores de cardo”, a book published in 1908, which broke the mold of metric rhyme and marked the introduction of free verse in his country.
 In 1912, “La casa abandonada” introduced prose poetry, breaking the tradition of versified poetry and founding poetic prose.
 In 1913, he published “El llamado del mundo”, which was followed in 1915 by the prose poem “Los diez, el claustro, la barca”.
 That same year, “Los Pájaros Errantes” emerged, which is reputedly his most accomplished lyrical work, utilizing Parnassianism and symbolism.
 His poetic creations continued with Las Copas in 1921, Karez y Roshan in 1921, and the dramatic poem Androvar in 1925.

 He was a deeply philosophical novelist and his work infused creative and poetic imagery with the features of the novels popular within the region at the time.
 In this genre, he debuted in 1914 with “La reina de Rapa Nui”, an exotic novel where, in the guise of a simple love story, elements of Easter Island folklore are presented.
 In 1920, he produced his most important and well-known work: Alsino, a story with a mythical and philosophically relevant plot, written in prose and full of poetic and symbolic language.
 It tells the story of a small peasant boy who dreams of emulating Icarus; he leapt from a tree, and as a result of the rough landing, he grew a hump on his back from which wings extended, allowing him to fly just as he desired.
 The author called it a “romantic poem”.
 In 1924, he published Un juez rural, a realistic-folkloric novel that was, to some extent, autobiographical.
 It reflected the authors beliefs as to the meaning of justice, the dilemmas of those who manage it, and the extent of its consequences.

 As an essay writer in 1916, he wrote Ensayo Sobre Arquitectura y Poesía, a book in which he elaborates his architectural thought.
 Later, his relationship with architecture is described in “A los Estudiantes de Arquitectura,” published in 1919 in Juventud Nº 3 magazine, as well as “Del Sacrificio y la Salvación de la Belleza,” published in the 16th edition of the same magazine, and “El arte obrero, la tradición y el porvenir, published in La Nación on July 2, 1922.
 In 1924, after being asked by Arturo Alessandri, he wrote the essay “Bases para un nuevo Gobierno y un Nuevo Parlamento,” without any previous political experience.
 The military then wanted to declare themselves as co-authors, but was denied by Prado.

 In 1934, Prado’s book of sonnets was published.
 In 1935, Prado received the “Premio Academia de Roma,” granted by the Italian embassy.
 That year, he also received the Premio Municipal de Santiago.
 In 1949, Prado was awarded the Premio Nacional de Literatura.
 He was also a member of the Academia Chilena de la Lengua in 1950, replacing Arturo Alessandri.
-Prado died on January 31, 1952, due to a cerebral hemorrhage at his summer home in Viña del Mar.